bradbell/xrst/test_rst/run_xrst.rst

 group_list
 **********
-It is possible to select one or more groups of pages to include in the output using this optional argument.
+It is possible to select one or more groups of pages to include in the output using this argument.

 #.
 The *group_list* is a list of one or more
    :ref:`group names<begin_cmd@group_name>`.